rh-messaging/artemis-prometheus-metrics-plugin/README.md

 ## Building

 Simply run `mvn install`.
 This command will build both modules and the output will be in their respective `target` directories.
+JDK 11 or higher is required.

 ## Installing in ActiveMQ Artemis